worldbank/dime-github-trainings/README.md

 6. Merge branches to the branch created in step 2, see what happens
 7. Resolve Merge Conflicts, set "approval"
 8. merge back to then develop
-9. Misc: Placeholder files, .git ignore, "hosted in repo"
+9. Misc: Placeholder files, .git ignore, "hosted in repo", admin rights